My dear Theodore,

 As a Christian family, we turned to prayer.
 Somehow, in those moments of prayer, I felt in my spirit that we were to pray for strength for the journey rather than a change in diagnosis.
 What was this?
 I shared it with Daddy and we prayed for strength.

 Coincidentally, I was going through a phase of life where I felt lost on my career path.
-I knew what I didn’t want but I want I really wanted seemed impossible to get.
+I knew what I didn’t want but what I really wanted seemed impossible to get.
 So I was at the point where I couldn’t see clearly what I wanted to do next.
 Here I was, straight A student, first class graduate, and I was jobless and “aimless”.
 Who would ever have thought?
 But you know what that made me realise?
 I realised that a dream had died.
 My parents had a dream.
 My friends had a dream.
 Society had a dream.
 Everyone had a picture of what I would look like based on my successes of the past.
 But in that moment, the dream was lost.
 Nonetheless, I had no doubt that I could find a new dream for myself.
 So why did I think I couldn’t find a new dream for you?
 If you would never talk, maybe you couldn’t take a job that needed only your voice.
 But you could become a professional swimmer.
 An artist.
 You could do so much with your hands and legs.
 You didn’t need words to achieve all of this.

 That was the moment of acceptance for me.
 That was the moment I decided to allow you to find what you would shine at.
 I would expose you to as much as I could and when we both find what works for you, you would hang on to it.
 It filled me with so much strength and urgency to do something from that day forward.